A Review of Homeland Elegies by Ayad Akhtar. Little, Brown and Company, 2020.

 Regardless of where we think we fall on the continuum of civility, one thing is certain, we can’t assume that we understand others automatically or that they understand us.
 In the places where we cross paths with strangers, faulty perceptions and skewed conclusions are ever-present.
 Ayad Akhtar’s Homeland Elegies does a brilliant job of playing out this conundrum in the experience of immigration.

-The author considers himself authentically American, a child born in the United States and a man shaped in its culture.
-But he is also an immigrant son, and that allows him to see a complication in American identity.
 In the words of one of his characters Akhtar says, “The thing I never got used to here was not really understanding what people are thinking.
 Everybody coming from so many different places, so many different experiences, everybody looking at the same things in completely different ways.”
 We are a nation of people whose family trees have been transplanted.
 Our histories have been interrupted, and we often are confused about where we fit in.
 Reflecting this, Akhtar challenges the idea of the melting pot.
 As an alternative, he borrows an idea from chemistry and he asserts that the country is a “buffer solution – which keep things together but always separated.
 That’s what this country is.
 A buffer solution.”

 Akhtar’s deft storytelling in Homeland Elegies streams together the story of a father, born in Pakistan and making his way in the United States, and a son born and raised in the United States, but still puzzled about his connection to another place where there are people and habits that resonate deeply with his own primordial sense of “family.”
 The father in Akhtar’s story, a physician lured by the dream of being both a healer and an entrepreneur, finds both boom and bust in his fearless pursuit of the American Dream.
 He takes his chances, and the gamble undoes him.